 If you need a tooth pulled, dental implants are your best option for replacement.
 That’s because dental implants look and feel like your real teeth.
 In general, they are used to replace lost or severely damaged teeth.
 Dental implants look as real as your natural teeth.
+If you’re not ready to commit to a dental implant, consider partial dentures or a bridge.
+Veneers and crowns may be the best option if you’re looking to keep your natural tooth.

 Implants improve overall comfort because they become part of you.
 Unlike the discomfort of removable dentures, you’ll forget you have a dental implant in as little as one week.